environmental & community affairs

 Community, Charity & Volunteerism

 When you purchase from us, you purchase more than just glasses

 We've been members of Lions International since 2006-- a charitable organization that helps people around the world with visual impairments.
-That means we contribute a portion of our proceeds, and volunteer hundreds of hours each year with various non-profit organizations to help build, clean, haul, cook -- whatever it takes to get the job done!
+That means we contribute a portion of our proceeds, and volunteer hundreds of hours each year with various non-profit organizations to help build, clean, haul, cook, deliver meals -- whatever it takes to get the job done!

 Let us know if you have any thoughts or ideas to share.
 Thank you for your support.